 Day trips worth making

-Puerto Vallarta’s best asset is what’s around it.
-The bay and the coast north and south give you more variety than the city itself.
+Puerto Vallarta’s strongest asset is what surrounds it.
+The bay and the coast north and south hold more variety than the city itself, and most of it is an easy day.
+Ordered by value.

-About 30 to 60 minutes by water taxi from Los Muertos or Boca de Tomatlan.
-Roadless coves reached only by boat — quieter sand, a waterfall walk at Quimixto, and Yelapa’s small village feel.
-Worth it, and the boat ride is half the fun.
-Go early to beat the tour crowds.
+About 30–60 minutes by water taxi from Los Muertos pier or Boca de Tomatlan (approximate).
+Roadless coves reached only by boat: quieter sand, a short waterfall walk behind Quimixto, and Yelapa’s small end-of-the-line village with palapa seafood and a waterfall of its own.
+The boat ride is half the fun.
+Verdict: worth it — the best half-day out of Vallarta.
+Go early to beat the tour boats, and see getting around for the water-taxi points.

 Sayulita